mounarajan/Sem3Docs/APIDocs.md

 In grasping the various metadata fields associated with each product, you may find it useful to know the nomenclature that dictates the naming of these fields:

+- Field names are always in lowercase.
+- Field names that end with “_id” represent unique identifiers (e.g. sem3_id and cat_id).
+- Field names that end with “_count” represent a local aggregate of the referenced item (e.g. recentoffers_count reflects the number of offers recorded in the most recent check on the given SKU).
+- Field names that end with “_total” represent a global aggregate of the referenced item (e.g. offers_total reflects the total number of offers across all websites).
+- Field names that start with “variation_” reference variations of the product (e.g. variation_id and variation_includeall).
+- All other field names, regardless of the number of words they comprise, contain no underscores, spaces or other separators (e.g. sitedetails, latestoffers, etc.).

+# 04 **Useful Query Parameters

+### Range Queries

+Range queries support the execution of ‘>’, ‘>=’, ‘<’ and ‘<=’ functions on numerical fields.
+Ranges can be specified in queries in the following manner: